Agemonia/Agemoniafaq/index.md

 <p><b>Does the modifier to damage linked to the number of defeated Blood Rubies apply to any damage or just attacks?</b> - Just damage from attacks.</p>
 <p><b>How do the two start areas work with attacks and line of sight?</b> - They are considered to be the same area (combined max capacity of 4).
 You can perform a melee attack on an Enemy in the other start area, but you cannot perform a ranged attack with a bow (minimum range 1).
 Any magic or ranged attack has obstructed aim if there’s an Enemy in the other start area.
 You do not have line of sight through the start areas to adjacent areas of the other scenario map.</p>
 <p><b>There’s a height difference shown on the top of the stairs on the scenario map.
 Is this affected by the height rules?</b> - No, because the top of the stairs has a single white line instead of a double white line, so Allies and Enemies can move as normal across that line.</p>
-<p><b>Can Heroes move into a breach area that doesn’t have a floating rock in it?</b> - Allies can’t use a movement point to move into a breach area without a floating rock, but they can spend a maneuver to do so.</p>
+<p><b>Can Heroes move/jump into a breach area that doesn’t have a floating rock in it?</b> - Allies can’t use a movement point or a jump to move into a breach area without a floating rock, but they can spend a full maneuver to move into an adjacent breach area (it's slow moving without the floating rock).</p>
+<p><b>I'm instructed to put card 6 Roglu in play.
+Where do I find this card?</b> It is the Roglu card in the Ally card deck.</p>
 </details>
 <br>